Arjen Lucassen: Family and relationships

 Lucassen has an older brother, Gjalt, who speaks through a megaphone on the song "I'm The Slime" from his solo album Lost in the New Real.
 Every Lucassen album contains a "Gjalt joke" in its booklet, in which he refers to his brother.
-This is, at times, done in both a joking and/or mocking fashion, as for years he and Gjalt have had a rocky relationship and haven't always gotten along.
+This is, at times, done in both a joking and/or mocking fashion, as for years he and Gjalt have had a rocky relationship and have not always got along.
 He was married to Jolanda Verduijn, who appeared as bassist on The Final Experiment, until they divorced in 2006/2007.

 Lucassen is currently in a relationship with American guitarist and lyricist Lori Linstruth, who left Sweden to move in with him.
 She is his former bandmate from both Stream of Passion and Guilt Machine, and was featured in several Ayreon albums.
 Despite retiring as an active performer in 2010, she still acts as his manager, a role she has held since 2007, and is responsible for various other tasks on his albums; she notably co-wrote the story and lyrics of the Ayreon album The Theory of Everything.
 According to Lucassen, Linstruth supervises the making of all his works, notably his lyrics as English is her native language, and she is also an English teacher.

 Health issues

 During the recordings of The Human Equation from 2003 to 2004, Lucassen suffered from "increasing lower back problems".
 Doctors gave him an MRI examination, revealing he was suffering from a hernia; he had his examination filmed to use it for a video shoot, "as the 'Me' character [from The Human Equation] would also have needed a scan after his car accident".

 Lucassen has suffered from permanent anosmia since 2007.
-The same year, he sank into a depression which required medical help, due to the disease, his constant work over the last years, and his recent divorce with Verduijn resulting in him living on his own.
+The same year, he suffered from a depressive episode which required medical help, due to the disease, his constant work over the last years, and his recent divorce with Verduijn resulting in him living on his own.

 On 3 September 2012, he revealed on his Facebook page that he had been suffering from an incurable tinnitus for the past two months.